Sustainable Technology and Product Development

 A Global R&D Configuration that Underpins Product Development

-The Group’s R&D organization in Japan comprises the Technical Management Unit, which is responsible for product development and modification connected directly to businesses; DIC Graphics Corporation’s Technical Division; the R&D Management Unit, which is responsible for adding depth to existing basic technologies and fostering new basic technologies; and the New Business Development Headquarters, which is charged with creating strategic new businesses and commercializing business units’ next-generation products.
-Overseas, the Group’s R&D is conducted by the Sun Chemical Group’s research centers in the United States, the United Kingdom and Germany; Qingdao DIC Finechemicals Co., Ltd., in the PRC; printing inks technical centers, polymer technical centers, solid compound technical centers and pigment technical centers in the PRC and the Asia–Pacific region; the Fine Chemical Technical Center–Korea; and an algae research center in the United States.
-These facilities are working as one with the new Tape Technical Center–China, established in 2023, to promote the global development of products and technologies.
+The DIC Group’s R&D organization in Japan comprises the Technical Management Unit, which is responsible for product development and modification connected directly to businesses; DIC Graphics’ Technical Division; the R&D Management Unit, which is responsible for adding depth to existing basic technologies; and the New Business Development Headquarters, which is charged with creating strategic new businesses and commercializing business units’ next-generation products.
+Overseas, the Group’s R&D is conducted by the Sun Chemical Group’s research centers in the United States, the United Kingdom and Germany; Qingdao DIC Finechemicals Co., Ltd., in the PRC; printing inks technical centers and polymer technical centers in the PRC and the Asia–Pacific region; the Solid Compound Technical Center–Asia Pacific; the Pigment Technical Center–Asia Pacific; the DIC/Earthrise Algae Research Center in the United States; the Tape Technical Center–China; and the 3D Printing Materials Laboratory–Korea.
+These facilities are working as one to promote the global development of products and technologies.

 Product Stewardship